Mt Huashan Hiking Trail

 FORWARD (Written by Rick Archer)

 You are about to view pictures of a mountain hiking trail on Mt Huashan which is located in China.
-After you see the pictures, I have little doubt you will agree that it might just be the most
+After you see the pictures, I have little doubt you will agree that it appears to be a very risky

 There is a big difference between mountain climbing and mountain hikingMountain climbers have training, experience, and equipment.
 They also know full well the risks they are taking.
 Mountain Hiking is usually done by amateurs.
 I am more the hiking type myself.
 I remember walking to the top of Longs Peak in Colorado.
 It was a long way up there.
 It took the better part of a day, but it was worth it.
 The view was stunning, the weather was wonderful and the workout was exhilarating.
 Of course I was tired, but I didn't care!
 I still consider that climb to be one of the most enjoyable days of my life.